Skip to content

 · Pacific Affairs, 1994.

-Gordon Brent INGRAM: presentations at international conferences & symposia
+presentations at international conferences, symposia & colloquia

 Ingram, G. B. 2010.
 Reinstating Transgression: Reimagining public policy for emerging political economies of queer space. presented at Reinstating Transgression: Emerging political economies of queer space.
 American University, Washington D.C., April 17-18, 2010.
-PDF copy available: ingram-2010-powerpoint-introductory-notes-reinstating-transgression *** PDF copy available:
+PDF copy available: ingram-2010-powerpoint-introductory-notes-reinstating-transgression

 Ingram, G. B. Queer Ecologies & Queerer Political Economies: Methods for the Re-Conceiving of Sexualities, Communities & Power Within Rapidly Changing Environments.
 Panel 1A Research Methods & Methodologies. presented at Reinstating Transgression: Emerging political economies of queer space.
 American University, Washington D.C., April 17-18, 2010.
-PDF copy available: ingram-2010-powerpoint-queer-ecology-queerer-political-economies-research-methods-panel*** PDF copy available:
+PDF copy available: ingram-2010-powerpoint-queer-ecology-queerer-political-economies-research-methods-panel

 Ingram, G. B. After The Goldrush: Methods for Assessing the Impacts of the 2010 Vancouver Winter Olympics on Native Sexual Minorities & Development of Strategic Responses to Inequities presented at Reinstating Transgression: Emerging political economies of queer space.
 American University, Washington D.C., April 17-18, 2010.
-PDF copy available: ingram-2010-powerpoint-after-the-goldrush-methods-of-assessing-impacts-on-the-olympics-on-queer-aboriginal-communities*** PDF copy available:
+PDF copy available: ingram-2010-powerpoint-after-the-goldrush-methods-of-assessing-impacts-on-the-olympics-on-queer-aboriginal-communities

 Ingram, G. B. 2007.
 Globalizing homosexual & male guest worker identities: The strategic role of Dubai’s Open Beach.
 Presented at “SEXUALITY AND SPACE,” a pre-conference of the Association of American Geographers Annual Meeting, San Francisco, California.
 PDF copy available: ingram-2007-dubais-open-beach1*** PDF copy available: ingram-2007-male-guest-workers-on-dubai-open-beach2